Hugh De Lacy (politician): Career

 De Lacy was elected to the United States Congress in 1944, replacing fellow Democrat Warren G. Magnuson who had retired from the House to run (successfully) for United States Senate.
+Harvey Klehr noted that by 1944, De Lacy moderated his political views and became "once more a loyal New Dealer and won election to Congress for one term".
 De Lacy was defeated by Republican Homer Jones in the 1946 election.

 In 1947, De Lacy became editor of the Bulletin of the Machinists' Union in Seattle.
-From 1948 to 1950, he was state director of the Progressive Party of Ohio.
+From 1948 to 1950, he was state director of the Progressive Party of Ohio and was active in the 1948 presidential campaign of Henry Wallace.
 He became a carpenter in 1951, and in 1960 he became a general building contractor.
 He retired from that role in 1967.

-DeLacy and his Washington Commonwealth Federation held monthly community fundraisers they called hootenannies.
+De Lacy and his Washington Commonwealth Federation held monthly community fundraisers they called hootenannies.
 They introduced folk singers Woody Guthrie, and Pete Seeger to the word when they came to visit Seattle in 1941, who went on to popularize it as term for a folk music jam.

 Personal life

-On October 24, 1947, De Lacy was divorced from Betty De Lacy.
-In 1949, De Lacy married actress Hester Sondergaard.
+On October 24, 1947, De Lacy was divorced from Betty Jorgensen.
+In 1949, De Lacy married actress Hester Sondergaard; that marriage also ended in divorce.
+His third wife was Dorothy Baskin to whom he was married to from 1960 until his death.
+He had four daughters from his first marriage.

 Death

-On August 19, 1986, De Lacy died in Soquel, California.
+On August 19, 1986, De Lacy died in Soquel, California after battling cancer for four years.
+He was buried in Home of Peace Cemetery in Santa Cruz, California.